ClaudioVarandas/hcib-poc/README.md

 }
 ```

-- [x] The same endpoint must additionally send an email with the same information to the user who
+- :white_check_mark: The same endpoint must additionally send an email with the same information to the user who
 requested the quote.
-- [x] An endpoint to retrieve the history of queries made to the API service by that user.
+- :white_check_mark: An endpoint to retrieve the history of queries made to the API service by that user.
 The endpoint
 should return the list of entries saved in the database, showing the latest entries first:
 `GET /history`